We all want to live our lives with meaning and purpose. But what does it mean to be intentional with your life?

 3. Look after your health

-If you are not in good health, it is more difficult to be intentional with your life.
-When you are feeling great, your self-esteem levels are at their highest and this provides you with the energy to go out there and do whatever it is that will make you happy.
+If you are not in good health, it’s more difficult to be intentional with your daily life.
+When you are feeling great, your self-esteem levels are at their highest and this provides you with the energy to go out there and do whatever it’s that will make you happy.

 Take time for yourself every day in order to recharge your batteries.
-Practice self-care and be mindful of how you’re feeling every day.
+Practice self-care and be mindful of how you’re feeling on a daily basis.
 Make time for physical activities to boost your endorphin levels.

 Eat a healthy, balanced diet and make sure you’re staying hydrated by drinking enough water.